explyt/explyt-test/README.md

 ## About

-Explyt Test is your teammate who generates clear and useful tests.
+Explyt Test is your teammate who generates clear tests.
 Based on the latest AI research with post-processing of world-leading static and dynamic code analysis techniques.

 ## What makes Explyt Test unique?